Prospective Students › Curriculum › Clinics

 The heart of William Mitchell’s practical legal education, it’s where students work with professors to put the theories they’ve learned in the classroom to work for clients who might not otherwise have access to legal representation.

-Our clinical program is ranked 25th in the country by U.S. News & World Report and number one in the state.
+Our clinical program is ranked 32nd in the country by U.S. News & World Report.
 William Mitchell was a pioneer in developing a clinical program during the 1970s.
 Today, we’re still recognized as a national leader.

 William Mitchell’s clinic program, ranked nationally, was one of the first to be established at a U.S. law school more than 30 years ago.